-With the very broad arsenal of tools bookmakers possess, they are able to give themselves a clear mathematical advantage over 99 % of bettors out there, enabling them to make a very, very big amount of money, day after day.
+With the very broad arsenal of tools (online) bookmakers possess, they are able to give themselves a clear mathematical advantage enabling them to make a very, very big amount of money, day after day.
 In this article we will explain how.
 Hereby, we distinguish European (soft) bookmakers and Asian (sharp) bookmakers.
-But first the Asian bookmakers like Pinnacle and SBOBET (and sometimes betting exchanges).

 Bookmakers’ profit margin

-We use the word ‘about’ because it’s not exactly 50%, and this is where their way of profiting comes in.
-Instead of the probability of winning and losing being 50/50%, it’s actually more like 52/48% in favor of the bookie.
-In the case of European bookies, it will be more like 56/44%, which is one of the reasons why we (and every other bettor who is serious enough) favor the Asians so much.
-In this way, the bookie has an edge over the bettor and will get a steady profit in over the long term.
+This is where their way of profiting comes in.
+Instead of the probability of winning and losing being 50/50%, it’s actually more like 56/44% in favor of the bookmaker.
+In this way, the bookmaker has an edge over the bettor and will get a steady profit in over the long term.
 This is also known as bookmakers’ profit margin (vig).

 The same principle applies to roulette

-Compare it to roulette tables in the casino.
+You can compare this principle with the house edge in a casino.
+For example, the roulette table.
 When you put your money on red or black you will double your money by winning (just like an odd of 2.00 would).
 So a fair probability should be 50/50%.
 But, the chance of winning is smaller than 50% because of the green number zero (European wheels) and sometimes double zero (American wheels).
-This is also known as the house’s edge.
+This is also known as the house edge.
 In roulette, this edge is about 2.70% and 5.26% respectively.
-In sportsbetting, the edge ranges from about 2% (Asians and exchanges) to as blatantly big as 15% (European bookies, often local).
+In sports betting, the edge ranges from about 2% (Asian bookmakers) to as blatantly big as 10% (European bookmakers).
 Shameless, we know.

 A simple and realistic example for exposing the respective edge and corresponding unjust odds is a tennis match in which the chances for both players to win are mathemetically equal.
-So fair odds should be 2.00 for both players, but because of the profit margin, European bookmakers open with odds of 1.83 – 1.83 or 1.85 – 1.85 and Asian bookmakers set their odds at 1.96 for both.
+So, fair odds should be 2.00 for both players.
+However, European bookmakers open with odds of 1.83 – 1.83 or 1.85 – 1.85 and Asian bookmakers set their odds at 1.96 for both.
 As mentioned before, the house (be it the casino or the bookmaker) will make a profit in the long term because the odds are in their and against the player’s favor.
 They are able to effectuate this principle and thereby make a profit by accepting the equal amount of bet volume (in money) on all of the outcomes of a certain bet.